Fitbit/thriftcli/README.md

-## Usage
+## Installation

 First, navigate to the project directory (contains setup.py):

 Next, install the thriftcli Python module and thrift:
 ```